 You will engage with your fellow learners, course tutors and visiting experts through discussion forums, live tutorials and online activities.

 Video presentations, research exercises, ‘in-conversation’ pieces with key practitioners, quizzes, and discussion forums, links to resources, practice examples and case studies, all comprise our methodology.

 Together we will discuss and explore contemporary challenges, such as how the pandemic affects already at-risk communities including migrants and refugees, the work of NGOs offering victim support, or how data can be collected in such times.

 We want to make this learning as accessible as possible during these challenging times.
 You can take the whole course for free and attend online, live tutorials and discussions.
-If you would like to apply for a certificate, having successfully completed the course, we ask that you pay 250 euros.
+If you would like to apply for a certificate, having successfully completed the course, we suggest that you pay 250 euros.
 The certificate will detail your achievements and can be uploaded onto professional platforms such as your LinkedIn profile.
 If you would like to apply for a certificate, but you have very limited resources, we can discuss the possibility of a discount with you.
-Since we are not for profit, you can also support the platform and further course developments by donating here.
+Since we are not for profit, by applying for a certificate you also support the platform and further course developments.